smartemission/smartemission/docs/platform/administration.rst

 Administration
 ==============

-This chapter describes the daily operation and maintenance aspects for the Smart Emission platform.
+This chapter describes the daily operation and maintenance aspects for the Smart Emission platform (regular Docker environment).
 For example:

 * how to start stop servers
 * backup and restore